Python API

 Batch Write #

-Paimon table write is Two-Phase Commit, you can write many times, but once committed, no more data can be write.
+Paimon table write is Two-Phase Commit, you can write many times, but once committed, no more data can be written.

 Currently, Python SDK doesn’t support writing primary key table with bucket=-1.